© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Spanning Sydney Harbour

 The great arch which rises majestically above Sydney’s magnificent harbour, in the heart of Australia’s largest city, is a triumph of British engineering.
 From 1925, when the work was begun, until 1932, when the bridge was opened, navigation was not interrupted.
-In this chapter Lieut.-Com.
-R T Gould describes the building of this bridge.
+This chapter describes the building of this bridge.
 The contract for the bridge was allotted in March 1924 to Dorman Long & Company, the British firm which was responsible also for the building of the Birchenough Bridge, described in Part 22.

 The main arch of Sydney Harbour Bridge is formed by two parallel arches 98 feet apart connected by cross girders.
 Each arch consists of an upper and lower chord formed of tubular box girders and connected by vertical and diagonal struts so that in profile each arch appears to be composed of a series of huge N’s.
 The whole weight and thrust of the arch are transmitted to the piers through four enormous hinges, or bearings.
 With its approach spans Sydney Harbour Bridge has a total length of no less than 3,770 feet.
 As the half-arches were built out across the harbour from either shore, their weight was supported by a number of wire cables anchored in U-shaped tunnels from the shore.
 Enormous creeper cranes on the upper chords of the arches handled the members as the structure advanced across the harbour.
 The bridge was formally opened on March 19, 1932.
 This is the sixteenth article in the series Linking the World’s Highways.